Professor Stephen Pinfield

 Professor of Information Services Management

-My research interests focus on scholarly communication, digital information resources management, and information-related policies in organisations.
-Recently, this has included work on open-access publishing and dissemination, research data management, and digital repository development.
+My research interests focus on scholarly communication, research data management, open access and open science, digital scholarship, digital information resources management, and managing information and technology services in organisations.
+Recently, this has included work on open-access publishing and dissemination, research data management maturity, and digital repository development.
 I work at the intersection between technology deployment, organisational policy development, and cultural practices, using both quantitative and qualitative methods.
 Much of this has to date concentrated on applied areas, stemming from my professional background as an information services manager before moving into an academic role.
 I have, however, combined this with working with a number of theoretical models in order to understand patterns of uptake of innovative approaches to scholarship and communication.

 Current PhD Students

 Xiaoli Chen: High-energy physics and open science: Supporting the engagement of high-energy physicists in open science practices through research digital libraries

 Meichengzi Du: Formulating a framework to support smart city change management.